 Building the platform

 After you pick up your niche, you could start to build your job board site.
 If you decide to invest a huge sum of money and time into the site, and you are a technical guy, you could code yourself so you could have fine control over every aspect of the website like features and functionalities.
-If not, I would recommend you to use the third-party tools.
+If not, I would recommend you use third-party tools.
 The most common third-party platform is WordPress now.
 With different themes, you could instantly turn your site into a beautiful and functional job board.
 Also, there are a lot of plugins that could satisfy your specific requirements and performance.
-Using a theme or plugin based solution is much easier and costs less than developing it from scratch as you don’t have to be an technical expert.
+Using a theme or plugin-based solution is much easier and costs less than developing it from scratch as you don’t have to be a technical expert.

 Setting up the website is only a small part of building your own job board.
 Making it to the right audience and gaining more job postings is a bigger challenge.
-Without adequate exposure, it is very difficult to get job postings on your job board, and attract more candidate resumes.
+Without adequate exposure, it is very difficult to get job postings on your job board and attract more candidate resumes.
 You could get jobs in 2 ways.
 One is to copy the jobs from employer websites and link back to them if job seekers apply.
-Usually they don’t mind.
+Usually, they don’t mind.
 This could allow you to feed with the required data at the beginning.
 It usually could be done by using the web crawling solution, either with web scraping tools or web scraping service (refer to Web Scraping Service vs. Automatic Web Scraper: Which is the best option for web scraping? for more information).
-The other way is to backfill with other job aggregators like Indeed and monster.
+The other way is to backfill with other job aggregators like Indeed and Monster.
 They will pay you the commission.

 It seems not so difficult to build a job board.
 But the key to success is persistence.
 It could take one or more years to achieve a stable flow of revenue.
 So don’t give up too early, it’s definitely worth a try.